ClementMadiot/FreeCodeCamp_lesson_Javascript/README.md

 This project help me to understand the fundamental concepts behind these algorithms, and how I can apply them to sort numerical data in web applications.

+## Calculator-stat : Learn Advanced Array Methods by Building a Statistics Calculator

+I want to get comfortable with array manipulation methods, such as **map()**, **reduce()**, and **filter()**.

+In this statistics calculator project, I gain experience with handling user input, DOM manipulation, and method chaining.
+I get practice by performing statistical calculations like mean, median, mode, variance, and standard deviation.

 </details>